mymarilyn/clickhouse-driver/docs/types.rst

 SELECT type: :class:`tuple`.

-Nested
+Nested(flatten_nested=1, default)
 ------

-Nested type is represented by sequence of arrays.
+Nested type is represented by sequence of arrays when flatten_nested=1.
 In example below actual columns for are ``col.name`` and ``col.version``.

     .. code-block:: sql